swapmyvote/swapmyvote/README.md

 Any help would be well appreciated.
 Please take a look at the [GitHub project](https://github.com/orgs/swapmyvote/projects/1).
 The items in each column are roughly sorted by priority descending, so a good place to start would be near the top of the `Next Up` column.
+In addition, look out for issues labelled `help wanted` or `easy`.

-If an issue is already assigned, then probably someone is already intending to do that.
-Likewise if it's unassigned then probably it's up for grabs.
-However it's safer to ask on Slack before starting on anything, to avoid accidentally duplicating effort.
+If an issue is already assigned, then probably someone is already working on it or at least intending to.
+If it's unassigned then probably it's up for grabs.
+However it's safer to ask in the issue and/or in the Slack `#general` channel before starting on anything, to avoid accidentally duplicating effort.
+Please use the contact details below to request access to Slack.

 Our roadmap can be seen in our [list of milestones](https://github.com/swapmyvote/swapmyvote/milestones?direction=asc&sort=due_date).